 Floating photovoltaic solar is changing how these spaces are viewed.
 Instead of accepting flooded pits as permanent liabilities, FPV allows operators to convert them into productive assets that generate on-site power and measurable financial returns.

-The Cost of Idle Assets in Mining Operations
+The True Cost of Idle Assets and Quarry Operational Efficiency

 Energy is a major operating expense for mining and quarry facilities.
 Crushing systems, conveyors, pumps, processing plants, lighting, and support buildings all require steady, high-volume power.
 Meanwhile, operators often manage acres of flooded pits that produce zero revenue.